becca-pina/Multiple-Linear-Regression-/README.md

 ---

 ## Introduction
-This project explores and implements a multiple linear regression model to analyze the relationship between a dependent variable \(y\) and a set of independent variables (\(x1, x2, x3\)).
+This project explores and implements a multiple linear regression model to analyze the relationship between a dependent variable \(y\) and a set of independent variables (\(x1, x2, x3\)) and the time series to demonstrate predictive modeling and statistical evaluation techniques.
 The study focuses on evaluating the assumptions of linear regression, diagnosing the model's validity, and making predictions based on test data.

 ---

 ## Dataset Description
+### Multiple Linear Regression
 - **Source**: The dataset is synthetically generated for academic purposes.
 - **Size**: 1000 rows and 4 variables.
 - **Features**: